carpentriesoffline/offlinedatasci/paper.md

 accessibility to the Internet.

-The offlinedatasci package is part of a growing set of tools and instructional materials developed by Carpentries offline to facilitate teaching and doing data science in Internet limited environments.
-The larger ecosystem allows local computers, like Raspberry Pi's, to be used as isolated servers to provide workshop attendees a wireless network to acquire the necessary materials during workshops even when there is no Internet access.
+The offlinedatasci package is part of a growing set of tools and instructional materials developed by CarpentriesOffline to facilitate teaching and doing data science in Internet limited environments.
+The larger ecosystem allows local computers and low power devices such as the Raspberry Pi, to be used as isolated servers to provide workshop attendees a wireless network to acquire the necessary materials during workshops even when there is no Internet access.
 The offlinedatasci package automates the downloading